 Deferred income tax reflect the net tax effects of temporary differences between the carrying amount of asset and liabilities for financial reporting purposes and the amount used for income tax purposes.
+As on 31 March 2022, the balance lying in deferred tax assets was reversed by the company entirely in view of absence of required level of certainty of realisation of the same.
 Significant component of the Company's net deferred income tax are as follows: